How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Hornets hit the road the Wizards on Friday at 7:00 PM ET.
+The Bucks travel to face the Hornets on Friday at 7:00 PM ET.

 How to Watch